mrnorman/YAKL/README.md

     * This allows you to use OpenACC and OpenMP offload without any data statements and still get efficient runtime and correct results.
     * This is accomplished with `acc_map_data(...)` in OpenACC and `omp_target_associate_ptr(...)` in OpenMP 4.5+
     * With OpenACC, this happens automatically, but with OpenMP offload, you need to also specify `-D_OPEMP45`
-* **Fortran Intrinsics**: To help the code look more like Fortran when desired
+* **Limited Fortran Intrinsics**: To help the code look more like Fortran when desired
-  * A library of Fortran intrinsic functions (a reduced set, not all Fortran intrinsics)
+  * A limited library of Fortran intrinsic functions (a reduced set, not all Fortran intrinsics)
   * Most intrinsics operator on Fortran-style and C-style arrays on the heap and on the stack
   * Some intrinsics (like `pack`) only operate in host memory
 * **Multi-Dimensional Arrays**: A C-style `Array` class for allocated multi-dimensional array data